 Hopefully now we have a better understanding about how much hair is considered normal when it comes down time for those all-important wash days – let’s get out there & show off our manes with pride!

-REVIVV® Topical Hair Growth Support Serum is a hair care product that is designed to promote hair growth and improve the overall health of the hair.
-The serum is applied topically to the scalp and is formulated with ingredients that help to nourish and strengthen the hair follicles, which can reduce hair loss and stimulate new hair growth.
-Some topical hair growth support serums may also contain ingredients that help to increase blood flow to the scalp, which can promote healthy hair growth.
+REVIVV® Topical Hair Rejuvenation Support Serum is a hair care product that is designed to promote hair care and improve the overall health of the hair.
+The serum is applied topically to the scalp and is formulated with ingredients that help to nourish and strengthen the hair follicles, which can reduce hair loss and stimulate new hair Rejuvenation.
+Some topical hair Rejuvenation support serums may also contain ingredients that help to increase blood flow to the scalp, which can promote healthy hair Rejuvenation.